alex028502/linux-on-old-mac-notes/readme.md

 whatever comes after it.
 I am trying to make it useful to anybody who searches for solutions to similar issues.

+I try to keep it up to date every time I discover something new but it's not easy.

 ### Hardware

 | 2009 17" Macbook Pro | 2013 11" Macbook Air |